sacbow/sacbow.github.io/_posts/2025-11-30-message-passing-libraries.md

 This section highlights several technical challenges that arise when these algorithms are used in real-world applications.

 ### Numerical issues
-Algorithms such as Expectation Propagation are very powerful in many applications, but they lack general convergence guarantees, and notoriously sensitive to numerical instability.
+Algorithms such as Expectation Propagation are very powerful in many applications, but they lack general convergence guarantees, and are notoriously sensitive to numerical instability.
 A common heuristics to ensure convergence is to introduce damping-parameter and non-parallel scheduling, but choosing appropriate configuration before running EP is difficult.
 Adaptive-tuning of those parameters and schedules is an important aspect of message passing libraries.

 ### Parallelism
 Sum-product algorithm can benefit enormously from parallel computation.
-However, the scheduling—the order in which messages are updated—have an impact on the numerical stability of the iterative algorithm.
+However, the scheduling—the order in which messages are updated—has an impact on the numerical stability of the iterative algorithm.
 A practical tension arises:

 - **Sequential (Gauss–Seidel–type) schedules**
     often converge more robustly, but are inherently serial and slow.